 A Practical Guide to Implementing the National CLAS Standards: For Racial, Ethnic and Linguistic Minorities, People with Disabilities and Sexual and Gender Minorities (PDF)

-The purpose of this toolkit is to enable organizations to implement the National CLAS Standards and improve health equity.
+The purpose of this toolkit is to enable organizations to implement the National Culturally and Linguistically Appropriate Services (CLAS) Standards and improve health equity.
 It is organized according to the enhanced National CLAS Standards, and provides practical tools and examples of CLAS, in addition to efforts to implement the National CLAS Standards that can be adapted for use by health care organizations.
-It is intended for organizations that have already decided to pursue CLAS, to improve equity and eliminate health care disparities.
+It is intended for organizations that have already decided to pursue CLAS, improve equity, and eliminate health care disparities.

-Get an overview of key issues related to readmissions for racially and ethnically diverse Medicare beneficiaries, as well as useful resources for hospital leaders to take action to address readmission.
+This guide provides an overview of key issues related to readmissions for racially and ethnically diverse Medicare enrollees, as well as useful resources for hospital leaders to take action to address readmission.